-Course POs / Justification for mapping (Students will be able to) No. of key Outcomes(COs) PSOs competencies CO 1 PO 1 Recollect (knowledge) the basic concepts like risk, uncertainty, adjusted rate of return etc. for the purpose of making investment decisions.
+Course Outcomes(COs) POs / PSOs Justification for mapping (Students will be able to) No. of ke CO 1 PO 1 Recollect (knowledge) the basic concepts like risk, uncertainty, adjusted rate of return etc. for the purpose of making investment decisions.
 2